1. When to Apply

 • Tuition – Your Carleton admission document will show a wide range for tuition.
 Use Carleton’s tuition and fee estimator to find actual tuition fees in the current academic year.
 If your first year in Canada goes into the next academic year, you can make a reasonable estimate of future fees by adding a small percentage to the current tuition.
 This estimate will be acceptable for your study permit application.

 • Room and Board – As of January 1, 2024, estimated living expenses for students are based on Canada’s cost of living index.
 The figure for 2024 is $20,635 CDN for a single student.
 This figure will be adjusted yearly.
 Additional funds are needed for accompanying family members.
-See the IRCC website for details.
+See the IRCC website for up-to-date details.

 Documents for Proof of Financial Means